aaronMcMahon/Tacitus/README.md

 # Tacitus
 Increase your capacity for creative problem solving by unburdening your brain of the effortful and mundane task of record keeping.

-Tacitus is an application that facilitates a unique approach to knowledge management.
+Tacitus is a free open-source application that facilitates a unique approach to knowledge management.
 It allows you to keep track of:

 1. What you did
 2. Why you did it